CZ-NIC/knot/doc/man_kdig.rst

 **+**\ [\ **no**\ ]\ **timeout**\ =\ *T*
   Set the wait-for-reply interval in seconds (default is 5 seconds).
 This timeout applies to each query attempt.
-Zero value or *notimeout* is intepreted as infinity.
+Zero value or *notimeout* is interpreted as infinity.

 **+**\ [\ **no**\ ]\ **retry**\ =\ *N*